36 Examples of Strong Thesis Statement | 4 Steps Guide

 Analyze and re-read

-Finally, review your thesis statement and look for ways to improve it.
-A strong thesis statement should have some basic characteristics as discussed in the examples above.
+Finally, review your statement and look for ways to improve it.
+It should have some basic characteristics as discussed in the examples above.
 It is an answer and should not be written as a question.
 Also, it is not a list.
 It does not have to capture every critical point of the essay; however, it can concisely outline one or two points relevant to the argument or idea.

-A thesis statement is subject-specific.
+It is subject-specific.
 It only introduces a topic that will be discussed in the paper.
-While discussing your idea, perception or argument, note that a thesis statement does not use first-person pronouns such as “I” or “my.”
+While discussing your idea, perception or argument, note that a statement does not use first-person pronouns such as “I” or “my.”

 Related: 7 Best Research Paper Outline Examples (Guide + Tips)